-To realize frequency agile, trouble free stability we specifically avoid piezo and/or mechanically actuated gratings and mirrors.
+To realize frequency-agile, trouble-free stability, we specifically avoid piezo and/or mechanically actuated gratings and mirrors.
 Such mechanical elements can enable larger wavelength tuning around a diodes gain curve, but this comes at a significant cost.
-Specifically, the mechanical mechanisms provide a pathway to couple vibrations into the laser cavity, add expense and complexity, provide a point of wear/fatigue which limits the lifetime, and necessitate an undesirably long laser cavity.
+Specifically, the mechanical mechanisms provide a pathway to couple vibrations into the laser cavity, adding expense and complexity, providing a point of wear/fatigue which limits the lifetime, and necessitating an undesirably long laser cavity.
 The long laser cavity requirement is perhaps the most detrimental.
-This decreases the free spectral range, which limits the injection current mode-hop-free tuning range.
-Injection current tuning is much faster (up to GHz) than any piezo or mechanical element, which means it is a potent knob for laser frequency control, whether it is for feedback during locking or frequency jumps during atom trapping and cooling.
-Specifically for locking, since piezo’s have a limited bandwidth (<10 kHz), they of course have limited utility when responding to acoustic challenges which can have frequency components of 10′s of kHz.
-The high-bandwidth injection current is the most potent technique for responding to such commonplace challenges, but, with traditional long-cavity designs the necessarily limited mode-hop-free tuning range dramatically limits the dynamic range of this approach.
-With our non-mechanical/piezo-less and short cavity designs we have both inherent stability and large mode-hop-free injection current tuning, providing trouble-free, very stable locking and injection-current control.
+This decreases the free spectral range, which limits the injection current mode hop-free tuning range.
+Injection current tuning is much faster (up to GHz) than any piezo or mechanical element, which means that it is a potent knob for laser frequency control, whether it is for feedback during locking, or frequency jumps during atom trapping and cooling.
+Specifically for locking, since piezo’s have a limited bandwidth (typically <10 kHz), they of course have limited utility when responding to acoustic challenges which can have frequency components of 10’s of kHz.
+The high-bandwidth injection current is the most potent technique for responding to such commonplace challenges, but, with traditional long-cavity designs, the necessarily limited mode-hop-free tuning range dramatically limits the dynamic range of this approach.
+With our non-mechanical/piezo-less and short cavity designs, we have both inherent stability and large mode-hop-free injection current tuning.
+This provides trouble-free, very stable locking and injection-current control.

 While we understand that the mechanically and/or piezo actuated diode laser systems has been the AMO default for the last several decades, our laboratory and industrial experience has motivated a different approach.
 If your application does not require long-range tuning but rather requires robust and reliable locking and scanning around a specific frequency, then don’t incur the cost and substantial performance expense associated with prior mechanical approaches.